Can I Run My Caravan Air Conditioner From a Battery?Caravan Air Conditioners , RV Battery & Electrical

 So a long story short, you can do it if you are aware of how that will affect your battery storage and charge loss and knowing how to manage that system.

 If you are just pulling up for lunch and you are doing a lot of driving, you can run your caravan air con unit from your batteries for a short time.
-Some of our customers do this and as new caravan air con models get more and more energy efficient and lithium battery technology becomes power powerful, lightweight and affordable, we will no doubt gradually see more of this…
+Some of our customers do this and as new caravan air con models get more and more energy efficient and lithium battery technology becomes even more powerful, lightweight and affordable, we will no doubt gradually see more of this… see our full range of caravan lithium battery systems HERE.

-But for most of our customers wanting to free camp and use their air con in their van, the best solution is a caravan/camping generator.
+But for many of our customers wanting to free camp and use their air con in their van, the best solution is often a caravan/camping generator.
 You’ll need fuel and oil and an extension lead of course, but a good generator will allow you to run your air con for more than 6-8 hours straight without having to worry about re-fueling.
-In hot climates when you want a good night’s sleep in a cool van, this generator option is therefore most likely going to be the best one.
+In hot climates when you want a good night’s sleep in a cool van, this generator option is therefore most likely going to be the best one, unless you have a decent sized lithium battery system.

 So overall, whilst you can run your caravan aircon from a battery bank, its important to know how long you will be able to run it and how long it is going to take you to recharge your batteries.
-It can be done… but often (although not in every case) a caravan generator is the better solution.
+It can be done… but often (although not in every case) a caravan generator is a better and cheaper solution.

 Need help selecting a generator to run your caravan air con?
 Check out our blog post “Running a Caravan Air Conditioner from a Generator” or give one of our product experts a call on 1300 400 122!